digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 Rounding Mode Rank
 ..................

-To simplify the definition of rounding mode ordering, we define an auxiliary definion that maps them to integers:
+To simplify the definition of rounding mode ordering, we define an auxiliary definion that maps them to integers.
+Note that this is purely an internal definition.
+No guarantees on stability are made.
+We only guarantee that the resulting ordering is stable.

 * ``roundingModeRank('ROUNDING_CEILING') = 0``